|Semester||Summer Semester 2021|

 As a developer, you spend your semester developing advanced analysis software and generating usage data.
 We will use this time to improve your software development and teamwork skills.
 During development, you will reflect on and deliberate your design and implementation choices.
 You will have to decide which analyses are meaningful, which might not be sensible, and which should definitely not be used.

 As a project lead, you will facilitate your team's work by leading them towards developing great software.
 Your development effort will be reduced, instead focusing on guiding the team and improving their output.
 For this, you will use skill management and performance assessment tools.

 What is Inverse Transparency?

 Employers have significant control over the data of their employees.
 To protect employees, the workers' councils often completely forbid usage of individual-related data by employers.
 This is not a perfect solution though.
 On the one hand, nobody can truly verify that managers adhere to this (more often than not, they probably don't).
 On the other hand, interesting data usages might be prevented, even if employees are in principle okay with it.

 Inverse Transparency is a concept that we think can help overcome these hurdles.
-It is based on a simple principle: All data is accessible, but all data access is transparent and visible to the data owners.
-This makes misusage unattractive, as it can be retraced.
+It is based on a simple principle: Data can be made accessible, but if they are, their access is made transparent and visible to the data owners.
+This can make misusage unattractive, as it becomes retracable.
 Valuable and interesting data usages on the other hand are enabled in a transparent way.